vuil/tanzu-cli/docs/plugindev/main.md

 ### Release

 When a git tag is created on the repositories, it will version all the plugins in that repository to the current tag.
 The plugin binaries built for that tag will be namespaced under the tag semver.

 All merges to main will be under the `dev` namespace in the artifacts repository.

 The release directory structure for the available plugins under the repository can be generated by running the following command:

 ```sh
 make release
 ```

 This will generate the published artifact directories under `./artifacts/published/` (default location) with an OS-ARCH specific directory structure generated.

 ------------------------------

 ## Repositories

-Framework exists in
-[https://github.com/vmware-tanzu/tanzu-framework](https://github.com/vmware-tanzu/tanzu-framework)
-and any plugins that are considered open source should exist in that repository as well.
+VVV Framework exists in [https://github.com/vmware-tanzu/tanzu-framework](https://github.com/vmware-tanzu/tanzu-framework) and any plugins that are considered open source should exist in that repository as well.

-Other repositories should follow the model seen in (TODO:add example url) and vendor the repository.
+Other repositories should follow the model seen in (VVV:add example url) and vendor the repository.
 Ideally these plugins should exist in the same area as the API definitions.

 ------------------------------